Jopgood/nextjs-spotify-auth-example/README.md

 ## 🚀 Getting Started

 1. Clone this repository
+2. Set up your Spotify Application:
+   - Follow the [Spotify Web API documentation](https://developer.spotify.com/documentation/web-api) to create and configure your application
+   - Add `http://localhost:3000` to your Redirect URIs in the app settings
+   - Note down your Client ID and Client Secret
-2. Copy `.env.example` to `.env.local` and fill in your Spotify API credentials
+3. Copy `.env.example` to `.env.local` and fill in your Spotify API credentials
-3. Install dependencies:
+4. Install dependencies:
    ```bash
    npm install
    ```
-4. Run the development server:
+5. Run the development server:
    ```bash
    npm run dev
    ```